Fastening Methods

 Limiting Speeds / Temperatures / Friction

-The limiting speeds stated in the dimension tables can be achieved in short-term or long-term continuous operation of the selected cross roller bearing.
+The limiting speeds stated in the dimension tables can be reached in short-term or long-term continuous operation of the selected cross roller bearing.

 Operating Condition Notes

-- During extended operation and near the limiting speed range, bearings will gradually "heat up"
+- During long-term operation in the range close to the limiting speed, bearings gradually "heat up"

-- Higher preload leads to higher rigidity with higher friction
+- Higher preload leads to higher rigidity together with higher friction

 - The friction torque of cross roller bearings is mainly influenced by the selected preload